edgeflare/edge/README.md

 ## Use the centralized IdP for authorization in Postgres via PostgREST API

-Any OIDC compliant Identy Provider (eg ZITADEL, Keycloak, Auth0) can be used.
+Any OIDC compliant Identity Provider (eg ZITADEL, Keycloak, Auth0) can be used.

 ```sh
 export CONN_STRING="host=$PGHOST port=$PGPORT user=$PGUSER password=$PGPASSWORD dbname=$PGDATABASE sslmode=require"